Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

 From basic facts of universal algebra it follows that every inverse monoid $M$ admits a least congruence such that the corresponding quotient structure is a group.
 This congruence is usually denoted $\sigma$ and it can be characterised as the least congruence on $M$ that identifies all idempotents of $M$ with each other.
 Another way to characterise this congruence is this: two elements $x,y\in M$ are $\sigma$-related if and only if $xe=ye$ for some idempotent $e$ of $M$ (and this is equivalent to $fx=fy$ for some idempotent $f$ of $M$).

 Every inverse monoid $M$ is equipped with a partial order $\le$, the \emph{natural order}, defined by $x\le y$ if and only if $x=ye$ for some idempotent $e$ of $M$ (this is equivalent to $x=fy$ for some idempotent $f$ of $M$).
+In particular, $e\le 1$ for every idempotent $e$ of $M$.
 If an inverse monoid $M$ is represented as a monoid of partial bijections, then the idempotents of $M$ are exactly the restrictions of the identity function and for $x,y\in M$ we have $x\le y$ if and only if $x\subseteq y$, that is, $x$ is a restriction of $y$.
 The order is compatible with the binary operation and inversion of $M$ where the latter means that $x\le y$ implies $x^{-1}\le y^{-1}$.
 In terms of the natural order, the congruence $\sigma$ can be characterised as the least congruence for which the natural order on the quotient is the identity relation, and, likewise as the least congruence that identifies every pair of $\le$-comparable elements.
 This leads to yet another description of $\sigma$: two elements $x$ and $y$ are $\sigma$-related if and only if they admit a common lower bound with respect to $\le$.
-For further information on inverse monoids the reader is referred to the monographs by Petrich \cite{Petrich} and Lawson \cite{Lawson}.
+For further information on inverse monoids the reader is referred to the monographs by Petrich~\cite{Petrich} and Lawson~\cite{Lawson}.

-An inverse monoid is \emph{$F$-inverse} if every $\sigma$-class possesses a greatest element with respect to $\le$.
-For recent developments concerning the systematic study of $F$-inverse monoids and their relevance in various contexts the reader is referred to \cite{AKS} and the literature cited there.
-An $F$-inverse monoid $F$ is an \emph{$F$-inverse cover} of the inverse monoid $M$ if there exists a surjective idempotent separating homomorphism $F\to M$.
+An inverse monoid $S$ is \emph{$F$-inverse} if every $\sigma$-class of $S$ possesses a greatest element with respect to $\le$.
+For recent developments concerning the systematic study of $F$-inverse monoids and their relevance in various contexts the reader is referred to~\cite{AKS} and the literature cited there.
+An $F$-inverse monoid $S$ is an \emph{$F$-inverse cover} of the inverse monoid $M$ if there exists a surjective idempotent separating homomorphism $S \to M$.
 As mentioned in the introduction, it has been an outstanding open problem whether every finite inverse monoid $M$ admits a finite $F$-inverse cover.
-In order to formulate the following very useful result \cite[Theorem VII.6.11]{Petrich} we need the concept of premorphism: for inverse monoids $M$ and $N$, a mapping $\psi\colon M\to N$ is a \emph{premorphism} if $\psi(1)=1$, $\psi(m^{-1})=\psi(m)^{-1}$ and $\psi(m)\cdot\psi(n)\le \psi(m\cdot n)$ for all $m,n\in M$.